geveh/LakeVolumes/README.md

 - "Regional_size_distribution.pdf" (PDF figure showing the empirical exceedance probabilities of lake volumes; Figure S9)
 - "volume_regional_lakes.RDS" (R-object with a posterior estimate of regional glacial lake volumes (median and 68% HDI))
 - "lakes_with_catchment_and_landcover.rds" (R-object with catchment-wide statistics on relief, glacier and land cover for all lakes in 2020 )

 ---

+### 04_Catchment_statistics.R

+**Script to download the Copernicus GLO30 DEM and land cover maps.
+The script then derives the catchment of each lake, and summarises catchment-wide statistics including glacial cover, land cover, and relief**

+*Mandatory input data*:
+- ...

+*Output*:
+- ...

+---